tapted/pub-dartlang/app/doc/index.markdown

   </a>
 </div>

-A **package** in pub is a directory that contains Dart code and any other stuff that goes along with it like resources, tests, and docs.
+A **package** in Tavern is a directory that contains code and any other stuff that goes along with it like resources, tests, and docs.
 Frameworks and reusable libraries are obviously packages, but applications are too.
-If your app wants to use pub packages, it needs to be a package too.
+If your app wants to use Tavern packages, it needs to be a package too.

-While everything is a package in pub, there are two flavors of packages that are used slightly differently in practice.
+While everything is a package in Tavern, there are two flavors of packages that are used slightly differently in practice.
 A [**library package**](glossary.html#library-package) is a package that is intended to be reused by other packages.
 It will usually have code that other packages import, and it will likely be hosted somewhere that people can get to.
 An [**application